clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

       Figure 5: :guilabel:`Append to kernel cmdline`

 #.
-The next menu, :guilabel:`Configuring Hostname`, will start off suggesting
+The :guilabel:`Configuring Hostname` menu shown in figure 6 suggests
-   a hostname string prefaced with "clr" as shown in figure 6.
+   a hostname string prefaced with "clr".
 You can make your hostname anything meaningful and unique.
 Once complete, press the :kbd:`Tab` key to move to the :guilabel:`< Next >` button and press :kbd:`Enter`.

    .. figure:: figures/bare-metal-manual-install-6.png
       :scale: 50 %